Seed v2

 The article explains what seed v2 service is.
 The service comes into Aidbox with version 2209.

-Seed v2 is a stable feature, but it has couple of known issues, we are going to fix next release:
+Seed v2 is a stable feature, but it has a couple of known issues:

 • Seed v2 allows you to define resources with the same id, but it shouldn't as it may lead to unexpected behaviour.

-• For now, behaviour of Seed v2 is undefined in Highly Available mode.
+• For now, the behavior of Seed v2 is undefined in Highly Available mode.

-Please, let us know, if you run into any issue with the service.
+Please, let us know if you run into any issues with the service.

-The second reason is to bring interactive experience for meta-resources configuration which is incredibly useful while development.
+The second reason is to bring an interactive experience for meta-resources configuration which is incredibly useful during development.

 Seed v2 service respects Aidbox project reloading as well.
-It allows you to synchronise resources without restarting Aidbox.
+It allows you to synchronize resources without restarting Aidbox.

-If you provide invalid resource within seed v2, Aidbox won't start, reporting an error.
-In case of reloading Aidbox project with an invalid resource, Aidbox will report an error in console.
+If you provide an invalid resource within seed v2, Aidbox won't start, reporting an error.
+In case of reloading Aidbox project with an invalid resource, Aidbox will report an error in the console.

 Example